HTTPArchive/almanac.httparchive.org/src/content/en/2019/cms.md

 discuss: 1769
 results: https://docs.google.com/spreadsheets/d/1FDYe6QdoY3UtXodE2estTdwMsTG-hHNrOe9wEYLlwAw/
 queries: 14_CMS
+amedina_bio: Alberto Medina is a Developer Advocate in the Web Content Ecosystems Team at Google, focusing on advancing the proliferation of quality content on the web via progressive technologies such as Amp, and the use of modern Web APIs.
+Alberto's work currently has a strong focus on Content Management Systems as he leads an area of Content Ecosystem called CMS Developer Relations.
+ernee_bio: Renee Johnson is a web and product consultant, a WordPress enthusiast, and frequent WordCamp organizer and volunteer.
+She's currently working with the Content Management System Developer Relations team at Google as a Product Support Specialist.
 featured_quote: The general term Content Management System (CMS) refers to systems enabling individuals and organizations to create, manage, and publish content.
 A CMS for web content, specifically, is a system aimed at creating, managing, and publishing content to be consumed and experienced via the open web.
 Each CMS implements some subset of a wide range of content management capabilities and the corresponding mechanisms for users to build websites easily and effectively around their content.
 featured_stat_1: 40%
 featured_stat_label_1: Pages powered by a CMS